Protect your Next.js API routes with middleware

 Photo by James Sutton / Unsplash

-• Geolocate a user based on IP address
+• Geolocate a user based on IP address and decide what content to serve.

-• Implement API rate limiting
+• Implement API rate limiting to prevent abuse of usage of your API.

 • Detects the user language and redirects to the appropriate page.

-• Restrict access to specific routes
+• Restrict access to protected API routes.

 The use case

-API routes security definition
+The API routes security definition.

-API routes security definition
+The API routes security definition.

-We will not implement the token generation and will pass the plain user role to the request header "Authorization".
+To focus on middleware implementation, we will not implement the token generation and will pass the plain user role to the request header "Authorization".

 Setup the project

-We will use the Next.js starter project to create a project with typescript.
-Make sure to install a version of Next.js >= 12.
+We will use the Next.js starter project to create a project with TypeScript.
+The starter project will install the latest stable version of Next.js, which is 14 at the moment I'm writing this.

 npx create-next-app@latest --ts next-api-middleware